This is a software simulation of the Triadex Muse that runs in a browser.

-This is a web implementation of the 1970 Triadex Muse digital algorithmic music composer.
-It's an incredibly rare machine, one report claims that only 280 were built.
-And only a fraction of those are likely in working order.
-And that's a shame, because this was a remarkable machine and we can learn a lot from it.
+The Muse is incredibly rare; one report claims that only 280 were built, and a small fraction of those are likely in working condition today.
+And that's a shame, because this was a remarkable device and we can learn much from it.

 There are eight 40-position vertical slide switches that control the composition process.
 Details on those are below.